illinois-cs419/illinois-cs419.github.io/_assignments/mp3.md

 + Use [this site](https://jaxry.github.io/panorama-to-cubemap/)
 + Use [this site](http://pano.sentiovr.com/)
 + Do it yourself using code...check out [this stackoverflow post](https://stackoverflow.com/questions/29678510/convert-21-equirectangular-panorama-to-cube-map).
++ Do it yourself using code...check out [this blog post](http://paulbourke.net/panorama/cubemaps/#3)

 This does not have to be perfect.
 There will be some artifacts in your images, and that's fine.